Poetry |

 Alan Williamson

-Alan Williamson — poet, short story writer, and critic — is the author of several collections of poetry, including The Pattern More Complicated: New and Selected Poems, Res Publica and Love and the Soul.
+Alan Williamson, poet and critic, is the author of several collections of poetry, including The Pattern More Complicated: New and Selected Poems, Res Publica and Love and the Soul.
 Critical writing includes Almost a Girl: Male Writers and Female Identification, Eloquence and Mere Life: Essays on the Art of Poetry, and Pity the Monsters: The Political Vision of Robert Lowell.
 His honors include fellowships from the Guggenheim Foundation and the National Endowment for the Arts as well as a grant from the Massachusetts Arts Council.
-He recently retired from the teaching at UC Davis.
+He continues to teach at the Warren Wilson MFA Program, and recently retired from teaching at UC Davis.

 Posted in Poetry